aeonSolutions/PCB-Prototyping-Catalogue/custom_PCB/README.md

 **Delivery Time**

 Delivery time varies accoridng to the size and complexity of the PCB.
-Varies according to which country is going to be delivered in the planet.
+Varies according to which country is going to be delivered.
 For reference consider delivery times on Fedex website.
 Contact me for more info.

 **Non disclousure agreements**